Main Menu

 If you would like to make any request to us about your personal data, please contact us at bfekina@bfkn.com.

-If you have a complaint about how we are using your personal data, you can contact us and we will promptly address your complaint.
+If you have a question or complaint about how we are using your personal data, you can contact us and we will promptly address your complaint.

 If you are a California resident, please also see the section below entitled “Additional Information for California Residents.”